Custom Actions

 add(2,2)

-Check the types reference for all of the types you can use for arguments.
+Read the types reference for all types you can use for arguments.

 When calling your custom action, keep in mind the arguments you use will be type-checked against your type definitions for each of your arguments.